cybersplines/HThumb/README.md

 You can create an issue for a specific thing you want in the future.
 But, keep in mind, I have a full-time job, so I do all the things on weekends only.
 Or, hit me in the Instagram DMs @http_five.

-#### Selected for Development

-1. Make it possible to rescale an output image;
-2. MacOS version.

 # Supported systems
 1. Win 7, 8, 10.